 Will face coverings be required?

 Yes.
-All children and staff are required to bring a face covering/mask each day.
-Children and staff are required to wear face coverings any time they are entering/leaving the building, in the classroom, during carpool, using a shared space, and during any food preparation.
-Masks will not be required outside, as long as 6 feet of distance can be achieved.
+All campers and staff are required to wear a face covering/mask each day.
+Campers and staff are required to wear face coverings any time they are entering/leaving the building, in the classroom, during carpool, using a shared space, and during any food preparation.
+Masks are not required outside, as long as 6 feet of distance can be achieved.
 These face coverings must be provided by the family and should be laundered daily if reusable.

-All children and staff will be required to complete a health screening daily which includes temperature checks before entering the program.
-If a child does not pass the screen, all children from that household/car will be excluded from the program.
-If any member of the child’s household has a fever, the child/children from that household must be kept at home.
+All campers and staff are required to complete a daily health screening and temperature check before entering the program.
+If a camper does not pass the screen, all campers from that household/car are excluded from the program that day.
+If any member of the camper’s household has a fever, the camper(s) from that household must be kept at home.

 What measures is Camp J 365 taking to ensure food safety?

-Lunches will not be collected or refrigerated.
-Children will keep their lunches in their backpacks or classrooms.
-Lunches will be kept in air conditioning, but we do recommend sending an icepack if packing perishable foods.
-All children must arrive with a full water bottle, as water fountains will not be available.
-Water bottles will be refilled as needed.
-Snacks will be provided and will be prepackaged for your child’s safety.
-Open packages of food will not be shared between groups
+Lunches are not collected or refrigerated.
+Campers keep their lunches in their backpacks or classrooms.
+Lunches are kept in air conditioning, but we do recommend sending an icepack if packing perishable foods.
+All campers must arrive with a full water bottle, as water fountains are not available for drinking.
+Water bottles are refilled as needed.
+Snacks are provided and prepackaged for your camper’s safety.
+Open packages of food are not shared between groups.

 Where will carpool be held?

-Carpool will be held on the front steps of The J near the stoplight at Cannons Ln and Dutchmans Ln.
-Morning drop-off will run from approximately 8:30-9 a.m and afternoon-pick up will be from approximately 3:30-4 p.m.
-These times are not currently confirmed but will be once the times of JCPS-NTI is specified.
-Details of carpool will be sent closer to the start of the program.
-During morning and afternoon carpool, parents/guardians will be required to stay in their vehicles and wear masks unless otherwise instructed by Camp J 365 staff.
+Carpool is held on the front steps of The J near the stoplight at Cannons Ln and Dutchmans Ln.
+Morning drop-off runs from 8:30-8:45 a.m and afternoon-pick up runs from 3:45-4:00 p.m.
+During morning and afternoon carpool, parents/guardians are required to stay in their vehicles and wear masks unless otherwise instructed by Camp J 365 staff.
 Each camper will answer a series of questions for their daily health screening, and their temperature will be recorded.
 Face coverings must be worn by ALL persons in the vehicle for the duration of the health screening.

-What happens if a child gets sick while attending Camp J 365?
+What happens if a camper gets sick while attending Camp J 365?

-If a child exhibits any of the following symptoms, they will be immediately separated from other children and MUST be picked up within sixty (60) minutes.
-Those symptoms include excessive runny nose, excessive sneezing, shortness of breath/difficulty breathing, chills/body aches, sore throat, diarrhea, headache, stomachache, nausea, vomiting, cough, etc. If a child is not picked up promptly, emergency contacts will be contacted.
+If a camper exhibits any of the following symptoms, they will be immediately separated from other campers and MUST be picked up within sixty (60) minutes: excessive runny nose, excessive sneezing, shortness of breath/difficulty breathing, chills/body aches, sore throat, diarrhea, headache, stomachache, nausea, vomiting, cough, etc. If a camper is not picked up promptly, emergency contacts will be contacted.
 The same policies will apply to staff.
 If a staff displays any of the above symptoms, they will be separated from the group immediately and sent home.

 What happens if there is a confirmed case of COVID-19 at Camp J 365?